Xiltyn/Opti-tool-IN/README.md

   Every single element which is loaded using an __underscore.js template__ can be easily switched off by removing or commenting out a specific underscore template in **index.html** of a specific version of the tool.
 You can also alter any of the templates if you need.
 Eg. you could remove **delete** and **approve** buttons by changing the __question template__.

 ### FAQ
+  1. My tool doesn't update, what should I do?
+  > If your tool loads the questions properly but doesn't update them at all, for example, new answers don't show up, approvals are not updated and similar, but there is no loading error screen shown, there are two possibilities:
+  > 1. There is a problem with code.z-dn.net, in which case please contact Artur Siara
+  > 2. There can be a problem with Cron script updates, which is mantained by KIT, so consult with him